matsonj/stocks/README.md

 5. Open a codespace on the repo.
 6. After it loads completely, _reload the window_ in order to make sure the dbt power user extension has access to your md environment.

+### Running the project
+1. Get data from the yahoo finance api by running the following 3 commands:
+    - `python3 get_info.py`
+    - `python3 get_options.py`
+    - `python3 get_stock_history.py`
+2. Build the data warehouse with `dbt build` in the CLI.
+3. Lastly, plot the results using `python3 viz/line_chart.py`.
+The webpage will be available at `127.0.0.1:8050`.

 ### Data Flow Overview
 1. Data is extracted from yahoo finance API using python.
 The scripts run and write out a file to `data` folder with the timestamp in the name for each file.
     - `symbols.txt` contains the list of symbols for which to fetch data.
     - `get_info.py` gets the company information for each company.
     - `get_options.py` gets the currently open options. *note:* this data is temporal, and thus needs to be snapshotted.
+This is left as an exercise to the reader.
     - `get_stock_history.py` gets the stock price history for the last 30 days.
 2. dbt creates a list of these files in `files.sql` with the Duckdb `glob` function.
 3. for each model - `company_info.sql` `options.sql` `stock_history.sql` - de-duplicate and load any new files.